oir/milk-cu/guide/guide.md

 and it should achieve the same effect with no use of the factory namespace functions or any container layer.
 Every attribute is public to hack into and do things manually.

+Above conventions with container layers and operator overloads are what I found to be easier when working with commonly used layers and combination styles.

 # Sequences and Structures (aka recurrent and recursive)

 TODO.